cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 using BDD.
 The integration tests are usually faster and speed is important.
 Fast tests give you quicker feedback and that is worth a lot.

-These are arguments for testing as little as possible through the UI.
+I'd argue for testing as little as possible through the UI.
 Preferably nothing.
 Or only so much that you know that the system is properly wired and starts.

 ##Conclusion